openx/mobile-ios-sdk-doc/info/integration-gam/ios-in-app-bidding-gam-order-setup.md

 <img src="../res/orders/order-gam-li-targeting.png" alt="Pipeline Screenshot" align="center">

 ### Creative

 The In-App Bidding SDK renders the Apollo's bid when GAM SDK receives a creative with special meta information.

 #### Display Banner, Display Interstitial, Video Interstitial, Outstream Video.

-The In-App Bidding Facade for GAM is based on [App Events](https://developers.google.com/ad-manager/mobile-ads-sdk/ios/banner#app_events) feature almost for all kinds of ads.
-That means that creative should contain a special tag that will be processed by GAM Event Handlers.
+The In-App Bidding Facade for GAM is based on the [App Events](https://developers.google.com/ad-manager/mobile-ads-sdk/ios/banner#app_events) feature almost for all kinds of ads.
+That means that a creative should contain a special tag that will be processed by GAM Event Handlers.

 ``` js
 <script type="text/javascript" src="https://media.admob.com/api/v1/google_mobile_app_ads.js">